Back

 Familiar scenario and technology stack

 Our clients chose the tech stack for Vendify themselves.
 They had Ruby on Rails for the backend, we had React Native for the frontend.
 Maksim already wrote the API through which the fridges were supposed to ‘communicate’ with the backend.
-Our task sounded like ‘create a client for the backend so that it would communicate with the hardware and the backend’.
+Our task sounded like ‘create a client for the backend to communicate with the hardware and the backend.’
 In fact, we needed to develop the frontend part of the app using React Native, connect Stripe for payments, and create deep links (links that lead users to the specific screen of the mobile app) — the clients wanted users to scan the QR code right from the smartphone camera.

-The scenario was super clear: React Native development, Stripe integration — we did it all a hundred times.
-IoT development wasn’t something new for us too, we developed a similar app — Energo.
-It had almost the same flow: scanned QR-code, opened-took-closed, money charged.
-Moreover, we created Energo from scratch, developed both the backend and the frontend, and integrated it with the hardware.
+The scenario was super clear: React Native development, a Stripe integration — we did it all a hundred times.
+IoT development wasn’t something new for us too, we developed a similar app — EnerGO.
+It had almost the same flow: scanned QR code, opened-took-closed, money charged.
+Moreover, we created EnerGO from scratch, developed both the backend and the frontend and integrated it with the hardware.
 So, Vendify seemed as simple as possible.

 Problems with the library and the hardware